BiTinerary/walmartFileListingGenerator/README.md

 ##Overall
-`tkinterGUIGenerator.py` uses a manually created template (from different Walmart Category spreadsheet) to generate a GUI.py script with labels and entry options for each cell with content. ie: not empty, static variables like USD, Mesaurements, etc...<br>
+`tkinterGUIGenerator.py` uses a manually created template (from different Walmart Category spreadsheet) to generate a GUI.py script with labels and entry options for each cell with content. ie: not empty, static variables like USD, Mesaurements, etc...
 Yes it's ugly.
-Yes it's metaprogramming.<br>
+Yes it's metaprogramming.
+Yes, it gets the job done.<br>
 <br>
 Which looks like this: `generatedGUI.py`<br>
 <img src='https://s21.postimg.org/wgnjj6wp3/gitpic.png'><br>